SolOpizzi/SolOpizzi/README.md

 <a href="https://github.com/ArisGuimera/SimpleAndroidMVVM" target="_blank">
 <img src="https://img.shields.io/badge/CODE-80ffaa?style=for-the-badge&logo=github&logoColor=black">
 </p>
-</p>The work consists of the development of an integrated system that contemplates all the activities of the proposed company and provides immediate management and accounting information.
+</p>The project is about the development of an integrated system that contemplates all the activities of the proposed company and provides immediate management and accounting information.
 The general design considers all the modules proposed by the company for the purpose of selling tourist packages.</p>
 </div>
 </table>